typelevel/fs2/docs/src/guide.md

 # FS2: The Official Guide

-This is the offical FS2 guide.
+This is the official FS2 guide.
 It gives an overview of the library and its features and it's kept up to date with the code.
 If you spot a problem with this guide, a nonworking example, or simply have some suggested improvments, open a pull request!
 It's very much a WIP.

 ### Table of contents